Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Acknowledgments

 \section{Acknowledgments}

 We thank Alessio Lapponi for useful comments.
-DEB would like to acknowledge constructive feedback received on his presentation of the findings reported in this work at the \hyperlink{https://indico.math.cnrs.fr/event/11461/}{Avenues of Quantum Field Theory in Curved Spacetime 2025} conference.
+DEB would like to acknowledge constructive feedback received on his presentation of the findings reported in this work at the \hyperlink{https://indico.math.cnrs.fr/event/11461/}{Avenues of Quantum Field Theory in Curved Spacetime 2025} conference, as well as comments from anonymous referees that have greatly improved of this work.